animeshjha/Cash-Live/README.md

 •	Whenever debug is on, Dice and Debug panel should sync on color to make the user realize over-ride of value
 •	Some Debug statements are left intentionally to show flow of gameplay.

-Game Over Condition:
-When someone loses the game its not clear where does the money go, hence it is given to the house.